slankka/homebrew-research/unicode-stories.md

 It's achieveable by programing our own console, or use SDL2\Webkit to render text. that is another topic.

-5. avoid using libnx console, try payload
+5. Avoid using libnx console, try payload
-To get rid of HOS filesystem bug, that is not using libnx the service wrapper, I tried to compile payload based software `TegraExplorer`, but when I try to modify FatFs unicode support, TegraExplorer says Payload size exceeds limit. `:(`
+To get rid of HOS filesystem bug, that is not using libnx the service wrapper, I tried to compile payload based software `TegraExplorer`, but when I try to modify FatFs unicode support, TegraExplorer says Payload size exceeds limit. `:(`. so I just print the original hex byte of the directory entries.
+With it, I can understand the default behavior of FatFs.

 6. Learn some DBCS knowledge from Microsoft and appreciate them.
 I can see FatFs source code, it originally support DBCS such as Shift-JIS, but it's not enabled by libnx, and other homebrews.